markmbaum/libode/README.md

 ## Compiling

+#### Short Instructions

+1. Copy the `_config.mk` file to `config.mk`
+2. Edit any of the compiler settings in your new `config.mk` file as necessary (specify which compiler to use and any compiling flags you want)
+3. Run `make` in the top directory where the Makefile is
+4. Run the `run_all_tests.sh` and `run_all_examples.sh` scripts to check that things are working (Python with numpy and matplotlib are needed for plotting)
+5. Create derived classes and link to the library with `-I<path>/libode/src -L<path>/libode/bin -lode`, replacing `<path>` with the path to the directory above `libode` on your computer

+#### Longer Instructions

-`libode` is meant to provide simple and easy access to class-based ODE solvers without dependencies or specialized compiling processes.
-The library is free-standing and there is only one step to take before compiling.
+`libode` is meant to provide straightforward access to class-based ODE solvers without dependencies or specialized compiling processes.
+The library is free-standing and there is only one step to take before simply running the Makefile and being done with it.
 Consequently, the library is also slim on features and doesn't provide things like sparse matrices and dense output.
 For many systems of ODEs, though, `libode` should make it easy to build an integrator and enjoy the speed of C++ and [openmp](https://en.wikipedia.org/wiki/OpenMP) without the headaches of large, complex packages.

 First, before any of the `libode` classes can be compiled, you must copy the `_config.mk` file to `config.mk` and edit that file to specify the compiler settings you'd like the Makefile to use.
 This shouldn't be complicated.
 If you are using a current version of the GNU C++ compiler (g++), the contents of the template config file can likely be used without modification.
 There are also commented lines for use with the Intel C++ compiler (icpc), if that is available.
 To compile all the classes, simply run `make` in the top directory.